gjbex/training-material/Python/README.md

 1. `Mixin`: illustrates the object-oriented programming technique of mix-ins
 1. `Mpi4py`: illustration of writing distributed applicationns using MPI
+1. `Multiprocessing`: illustrates concurrent computations using the `multiprocessing` library
 1. `python-intro.pptx`: Powerpoint presentation on Python as a data processing language, exercises for the corresponding training session can be found in the `Exercsises` directory.